garylirocks/quickrefs/azure-networking.markdown

   - You could also route inter-subnet traffic through a network virtual appliance(NVA)
 - You could enable **service endpoints** in subnets, this allows some public-facing Azure services(e.g. Azure storage account or Azure SQL database) to be accessible from these subnets and deny access from internet
 - A subnet can have zero or one NSG, and an NSG could be associated to multiple subnets
-- Each subnet has **5 reserved IP addresses**, so the maximum prefix in the subnet CIDR is 29 (e.g 10.0.1.0/29, 3 + 5 Azure reserved addresses)
+- Each subnet has **5 reserved IP addresses**, so the maximum prefix in the subnet CIDR is /29 (e.g 10.0.1.0/29, 5 Azure reserved addresses + 3 available)
   - `x.x.x.0`: Network address
   - `x.x.x.1`: Reserved by Azure for the default gateway
   - `x.x.x.2`, `x.x.x.3`: Reserved by Azure to map the Azure DNS IPs to the VNet space